martin12333/marti-onedrive/002doc24/bliss.f8.md

   "Wine is the milk of> the elderly, the poison of> the young."

+Thanks!
+I also study the "big book" !, the 1965 edition of "Semantography (Blissymbolics)".

+I am glad 💛⬆️ , that i am not alone in studying the book.

 ve found the link in my archives: https://www.the-symbols.net/semantography/
 .... recommended pages are 854, 438, ... maybe it is a bit more complicated, than i thought